samsquire/ideas4/README.md

 We can take two lists and align them into sections where they differ and where they are the same.

+# 30. Extending code without changing it efficiently

+Usually to extend code we need to change it.
+Or add parameters everywhere.

+I think there's a better thing we can do with compilers.

+A piece of code represents data flow from data items to output, it also represents changes in states.

+To extend a piece of code without changing it we need to interleave our extension code around the code being extended.
+We might need to mutate inputs or introduce divergence of types.

+What does divergence of types mean?
+There is an operation called associate which associates a set of lines of code with a variable or type at a place in the callstack history.
+Wherever the original variable appears we can also refer to the diverged type.

+We can also assign changes to the type when the original type changes.

+The callstack and code structure represents the inputs of what is being integrated against, we can use any local variable or parameter to write code that uses them.
+We can topologically sort these relationships to work out where the code needs to be inserted.

+This is the basis of [my programming language design algebralang](HTTPS://GitHub.com/samsquire/algebralang)

+To implement this we need an efficient representation of loops and loop merging.

 # Generating ideas

  * marketplace